Information, guidance and support for teachers and leaders on educating children during the coronavirus outbreak.

 You can access:

-- a sector-led, remote education good practice guide to support school leaders in developing their remote education contingency plans so they can meet their statutory obligations
+- a sector-led remote education good practice guide to support school leaders in developing remote education contingency plans

-- resources from Oak National Academy, which have been created by teachers across England in response to school closures and will offer around 10,000 lessons across a variety of subjects for reception to year 11
+- resources from Oak National Academy, created by teachers across England in response to school closures and offering around 10,000 lessons across a variety of subjects for reception to year 11

 You can access: